fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 ### Learn the technology stack that are you using well

-You'll have a lot of problems, try to minimize them.
 I spent a couple of weeks just playing with some parts of Django that I never used, reading manuals, articles about best practices, answering questions on Stackoverflow…

 ### Rent a coworking space

-Working from home and gets old quickly, I ended up working in pyjamas and checking email 24/7 ([relevant Oatmeal comic](http://theoatmeal.com/comics/working_home)).
+Working from home can be great one day but it gets old quickly, I ended up working in pyjamas and checking email 24/7 ([relevant Oatmeal comic](http://theoatmeal.com/comics/working_home)).

 Now I am a happy ["anidado"](http://www.espacionido.es/).
 I enjoy a healthy work-life balance and I'm surrounded by interesting people.